Better Alternatives to Unhealthy Relating

 Punishment or Rewards for Conformity

-Control is the goal of abusive relationships.
-Punishments or rewards for conforming behavior may be dispensed as a misuse of the principles of behavioralism by which we all live (that which is rewarded tends to increase; that which is punished tends to cease).
-For example, access to a car or money or entertainment might be given only in exchange for a task done, or done in a way that conforms to the controller’s desires.
-Love learns what is meaningful to one another, unselfishly giving and serving with mutual expressions of appreciation.
+Punishments or rewards for conforming behavior may be dispensed as a misuse of the principles of behavioralism by which we all live (that which is rewarded tends to be repeated; that which is punished tends to diminish).
+For example, access to a car or money or entertainment might be given only in exchange for a task done, or for conforming to a controller’s desires.
+It is manipulation.
+By contrast, love learns what is meaningful to each another and mutually gives and receives unselfishly without having to earn love nor fear punishment.
+Appreciation is mutual and generous, upbuilding, unconditional and other-centered.

 Love Bombing